Stable vector bundles on a hyper-Kahler manifold with a rank 1 obstruction map are modular: Introduction

 The following theorem is a consequence of Verbitsky's results on hyperholomorphic sheaves in \cite{kaledin-verbitsky-book} and the fact that $\kappa(F)$ remains a Hodge class under all deformations for a sheaf $F$ with a rank $1$ obstruction homomorphism $\obs_F$.

 \begin{thm} (Theorem \ref{thm-modularity-of-a-stable-sheaf-with-a-rank-1-obstruction-map}) Let $F$ be a reflexive sheaf of rank $r>0$ over an irreducible holomorphic symplectic manifold $X$.
-Assume that $\obs_F$ has rank $1$ and that $F$ is $H$-slope-stable with respect to every ample line-bundle $H$ in some open subcone of the ample cone of $X$.
+Assume that $\obs_F$ has rank $1$ and that $F$ is $H$-slope-stable with respect to some ample line-bundle $H$.
 Then for every irreducible holomorphic symplectic manifold $Y$ deformation equivalent to $X$ there exists a possibly twisted coherent sheaf $E$ over $Y$ and a flat deformation of the pair $(X,F)$ to the pair (Y,E). \end{thm}

 Following is a sketch of the proof of Theorem \ref{thm-introduction-image-via-FM-is-modular}.
 Results of Verbitsky in \cite{kaledin-verbitsky-book} reduce the proof to showing that $c_2(\SheafEnd(F))$ remains of Hodge type $(2,2)$ under all deformations of $X$ as a K\"{a}hler manifold.
 The latter reduces to showing that $c_2(\SheafEnd(F))$ remains of Hodge type $(2,2)$ under all first order infinitesimal complex deformations of $X$, by Lemma \ref{lemma-alpha-remains-of-Hodge-type}.
 Set $HT^2(X):=H^0(X,\wedge^2TX)\oplus H^1(X,TX)\oplus H^2(X,\StructureSheaf{X})$.
 The Hochschild-Kostant-Rosenberg isomorphism $I^{HKR}:HT^2(X)\rightarrow HH^2(X)$ composes with $\obs_F$ to a rank $1$ homomorphism